The First Step Back

 “1,276,” I said.

-She shook her head, still processing it.
-I added, “You know how Forrest Gump solved problems by running?
-I think I’m the Forrest Gump of walking.”
+“You know how Forrest Gump solved problems by running?
+I’m the Forrest Gump of walking.”

 We both laughed.

-A reminder that the path continued, and so did I.
+When they arrived, lacing them became a reset.
+A reminder that the path continued, and I did too.

-For a year and a half, I called medical leave temporary, holding tightly to the version of myself I believed I would return to.
+For a year and a half, I called medical leave temporary, clinging to the version of myself I expected to return to.
 But mile by mile, I began becoming someone else.

 Someone steadier.

-Walking carried me through the hours, and eventually through the days.
+It carried me through the hours, and then through the days.

-I didn’t know where any of it was leading.
+I didn’t know where it was leading.
+I kept moving anyway, as minutes became hours.

 FROM Now On